|For more information on securing your data, see Information Protection @ MIT.|

 - Duo Two-factor Authentication FAQ

-- Why is Duo required for students?
+- Why is Duo required?

 - How do I request a Yubikey?